kislball/goocord/README.md

 GooCord is a simple, robust and versatile Discord library made for Go.
 Its main intention is to be scalable and help Discord bots scale across multiple machines.
+## Concepts
+GooCord uses a concept of *providers*.
+These are special structures, which implement provider interfaces.
+It makes the library very extensive and reliable.

 **UNDER DEVELOPMENT**